aspose-psd/Aspose.PSD-Reference-Tutorials/psd/english/java/psd-image-modification-conversion/format-text-portions-psd-files/_index.md

 These imports give you access to the essential functionalities of Aspose.PSD that we'll require in our example.

-## Step 1: Define Your Directories
+## Step 1: define your directories

 Before we start working with the PSD file, we need to define where our source PSD file is located and where we want to save the modified file.